Cricket bat: Maintenance

 When first purchased, most bats are not ready for immediate use and require knocking-in to allow the soft fibres to strike a hard new cricket ball without causing damage to the bat, and allowing full power to be transferred to the shot.
 Knocking-in involves striking the surface with an old cricket ball or a special mallet.
 This compacts the soft fibres within the bat and reduces the risk of the bat snapping.
 The bat may also need raw linseed oil, which fills in the gaps between the fibres.

 Raw linseed oil is used, rather than boiled linseed oil, as the raw form is also a drying oil but very slow "drying", and so the surface remains tacky.
 Applied regularly, this has a protective effect on the wood and makes it less sensitive to humidity changes in the atmosphere, which could cause warping or splitting.
-Another important factor is that it increases the surface friction of the ball to bat surface, giving better control of the shot.
+Another important factor is that it increases the surface friction of the ball to the bat surface, giving better control of the shot.
 A worn surface can be noticed by the player, indicating that re-oiling is needed.